-Remedial Courses: Students may attempt a maximum of 30 credits of remedial coursework, during which time they may or may not be Title IV recipients, prior to becoming ineligible for such funds during future attempts.
-Remedial courses are included in the qualitative assessment of SAP, which means that these courses are included in the GPA used to calculate the student's SAP status.
+Developmental Education Courses: Students may attempt a maximum of 30 credits of developmental (or remedial) coursework, during which time they may or may not be Title IV recipients, prior to becoming ineligible for such funds during future attempts.
+Developmental Education courses are included in the qualitative assessment of SAP, which means that these courses are included in the GPA used to calculate the student's SAP status.

-Remedial courses are excluded in both components of the quantitative measurement of SAP.
-Students who consume some of their Title IV aid during their enrollment in remedial courses should plan carefully for their academic and financial future to complete any associate degree (and/or baccalaureate) programs.
+Developmental Education courses are excluded in both components of the quantitative measurement of SAP.
+Students who consume some of their Title IV aid during their enrollment in developmental courses should plan carefully for their academic and financial future to complete any associate degree (and/or baccalaureate) programs.